 Why is training needed?

 Prevalence rates of autism spectrum disorder (ASD) are high: the CDC estimates that 1 in 68 children is currently on the autism spectrum.
-Therefore, it is clear that law enforcement employees-including police officers, school resource officers, and trainers—may encounter a child or adult with autism in a variety of situations, perhaps on a law enforcementdaily basis.
+Therefore, it is clear that law enforcement employees-including police officers, school resource officers, and trainers—may encounter a child or adult with autism in a variety of situations, perhaps on a daily basis.
 For example, individuals with autism spectrum disorder are more prone to wandering away from their homes, caregivers, etc. This creates a unique situation in which law enforcement is sometimes called to help find a missing person with autism.
 It is important for law enforcement to be able to identify people exhibiting common signs of autism so their response can be tailored to the situation as much as possible, as some standard protocol are not the best practices for interacting with persons with ASD.

 The responsibility of spreading autism awareness lies with all of us.
 Prevalence rates are high and expected to continue to increase in the coming years.
 The main modality of care has shifted from institutional to at home and in the community.
 Mandated autism awareness training for law enforcement would spread awareness and response information easily to a group charged with protecting and serving the public.
 This is especially crucial since law enforcement is often first on the scene of any emergency situation.